gitramalama/KamadoThermostat/README.md

 01|11 10 09 08 07 06 05 04 03 02 01 00
 ```
 Referencing the diagram above, the matrix is a set of 12x8 LEDs.
 An array of three unsigned long integers were chosen to represent all the LEDs in the matrix.
 The first element of the array (index 0) represents the top 2-2/3 of the matrix, the second: the middle 2-2/3 and the third: the bottom 2-2/3.

-The matrix indicates temperature and commanded fan speed.
-The top four rows of the matrix are dedicated to indicating temperature relative to the setpoint.
-The setpoint is represented by the middle two LEDs in the top and the fourth rows of the matrix.
-The relative temperature of the cooker is indicated by the second and third rows.
-Commanded fan speed is depicted on the bottom two rows.

-Full scale deflection of the temperature represents +/- 15 degF from setpoint.

-### 5. LEDs (other than the LED matrix)
-#### The built-in LED indicates system heartbeat
-#### External LED
-- blinking ON/OFF indicates the setpoint is being processed
-- ON steady indicates the thermostat is in AUTO mode
-- OFF indicates the thermostat is in MANUAL mode